juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 "WHAT?!"
 Guy shrieked in surprise.
 "How?"

-Markus smiled proudly and started to explain his process of stumbling accross the new channel that led to his advancement into Foundation Establishment.
+Markus smiled proudly and started to explain his process of stumbling across the new channel that led to his advancement into Foundation Establishment.

 "You do realise just how risky your method was, right?"
 Al reprimanded.
 "Many mages have lost their sanity after delving into the information gathered from their mana sense.
 Nonetheless, your gains did end up outweighing the risks.
 Being able to access an exclusive sensory channel through the mana sense is a one-in-a-million ability held closely by specialised practitioners from deep-rooted clans, sects, or beings with special bloodlines and physiques.
 I caught a few glimpses of how you used this new sensory channel to your advantage in the fight against Cleo.
-Definitely handy, although I don't know what else it offers you apart from an extremely precise view of your surroundings."
+Definitely handy!
+Although I don't know what else it offers you apart from an extremely precise view of your surroundings."

 "You have no idea just how broken this is," Guy said to Al. "Being able to observe spacetime, like actually seeing it, opens up a realm of new possibilities for Markus."